Walter Stuart, Master of Blantyre1

 F, #130998, d.
 22 October 1686

-Jane Moore was the daughter of Garret Moore, 1st Viscount Moore of Drogheda and Mary Colley.1 She married Henry Blayney, 2nd Lord Blayney, Baron of Monaghan, son of Edward Blayney, 1st Lord Blayney, Baron of Monaghan and Anne Loftus, in January 1623.1 She died on 22 October 1686 at Merchants' Quay, Dublin, County Dublin, Ireland.1 She was buried on 26 October 1686 at St. Michan's Church, Dublin, County Dublin, Ireland.2
+Jane Moore was the daughter of Garret Moore, 1st Viscount Moore of Drogheda and Mary Colley.1 She married Henry Blayney, 2nd Lord Blayney, Baron of Monaghan, son of Edward Blayney, 1st Lord Blayney, Baron of Monaghan and Anne Loftus, in January 1623.1 She died on 22 October 1686 at Merchants' Quay, Dublin, County Dublin, IrelandG.1 She was buried on 26 October 1686 at St. Michan's Church, Dublin, County Dublin, IrelandG.2

 Citations